 This new authorization does not apply to the one dose Johnson & Johnson COVID-19 vaccine, which has been used less frequently in the U.S. The FDA is still exploring updating its authorization about the Johnson & Johnson to determine if boosters will be necessary for immunocompromised individuals.

-People who qualify to receive the COVID-19 vaccine booster dose are the following:
+People who qualify to receive the COVID-19 vaccine booster dose because they are immunocompromised are the following:

 - Those who have had organ or stem cell transplants, such as kidney or liver transplants, and take immunosuppressant treatments so that their bodies do not reject the transplants or cells